 Please forward this page and help us spread the message.

-Stand up for Sophie – act now and buy an Illamasqua Sophie Medium Pencil, wristband or make a donation. £3 from the Sophie Pencil purchased and all proceeds from the wristband sales go directly to the Foundation.
+Stand up for Sophie – act now and download the charity single or buy an Illamasqua Sophie Pencil, wristband or make a donation. £3 from the Sophie Pencil purchased and all proceeds from the wristband sales go directly to the Foundation.
 Help them spread their message of tolernace and acceptance throughout our society.

 S.O.P.H.I.E.
 Stamp.
 Out.
 Prejudice.
 Hatred and Intolerance.
 Everywhere.